 The extra bits

-- Eagle Creek Undercover Hidden Pocket.
-It is the perfect size to hold 2 passports, my address book, cash, and a pen.
+- Eagle Creek Undercover Hidden Pocket It is the perfect size to hold 2 passports, my address book, cash, and a pen.
 My sim cards are also in this, in a small plastic sleeve.
-I have never actually worn this as a hidden pocket.
+I rarely wear this as a hidden pocket.
 It is just a convenient size to hold all my important bits.

 Books – I always have too many.
 I should probably buy a Kindle but most of the books I want are not available in ebook format.I gave in and bought a Kindle Fire Kids Edition for all of us to share.
 This will also replace the small netbook we had been keeping for Little Nomad to watch the occasional cartoon.

 - Sea to Summit Tek Towel Large 24″ x 48″